-As a member of a team, you are expected at all times to remember that and behave in such a way as to bring honor and respect to the team.
-When someone’s actions reflect poorly on the team, it is a moment of shame.
+As a member of any group or team, you are expected at all times to remember that and behave in such a way as to bring honor and respect to them.
+When someone’s actions reflect poorly on the group, it is a moment of shame.
 Sometimes it leads to discipline.
-You are expected to behave in a certain way.
+You are expected to behave a certain way.
 As a believer in Jesus, things are the same.
 As members of God’s family, our lives are to reflect His goodness to us constantly.
-When we make poor choices, it brings shame to us, our fellow believers, and to the reputation of Jesus.
-Is there anything in your life that, if known, would bring shame to Him?
+When we make poor choices, it brings shame to us, our fellow believers, and the reputation of Jesus.
+Is there anything in your life that, if known, would bring shame to the name of Jesus?

 1 Kings 5:1-6:38

 June 10 FINALLY